AustinZ21/EggHatch-AI/README.md

 ### Unified AI Avatar Identity for better user connection and streaming response for better user experience
 ### Applied State-of-the-Art AI Models for diverse analysis and Recommendations with agentic framework to handel different tasks improving the quality of recommendations and user experience

+# EggHatch-AI Tutorial

+You can learn this project's comprehensive tutorial at [GitHub Pages site](https://austinz21.github.io/EggHatch-AI-Tutorial/)

+## About This Tutorial

+This tutorial was automatically generated using the [AI Codebase Knowledge Builder](https://github.com/The-Pocket/Tutorial-Codebase-Knowledge) tool, which analyzes codebases and creates structured tutorials.

 ## High-Level Agent Architecture & Workflow

 ```mermaid